JuliaLabs/Cassette.jl/docs/Cassette.md

 On top of its overdubbing mechanism, Cassette provides a **contextual execution framework** for the Julia language via the implementation of **contextual dispatch** and **contextual metadata propagation**.
-Using these features, Julia developers can define new "contexts" that modify the execution of Cassette-unaware Julia code to achieve a variety of downstream applications.
-For example, such applications include automatic differentiation, interval constraint programming, dynamic code analysis (e.g. profiling, `rr`-style debugging, etc.), JIT transpilation to GPU backends, automatic parallelization/rescheduling, memoization, high-level automated memory management and code fuzzing.
+Using these features, Julia developers can define new "contexts" that modify the execution of Cassette-unaware Julia code.

+Downstream applications for Cassette include automatic differentiation, interval constraint programming, dynamic code analysis (e.g. profiling, `rr`-style debugging, etc.), JIT transpilation to GPU backends, automatic parallelization/rescheduling, memoization, high-level automated memory management and code fuzzing.

 # Background